palkan/action_policy/docs/writing_policies.md

 **NOTE**: it is not recommended to manually initialize policy objects and use them directly (one exclusion–[tests](testing.md)).
 Use `authorize!` / `allowed_to?` methods instead.

-In order to initialize policy object you should specify target record and context:
+To initialize policy object, you should specify target record and context:

 ```ruby
 policy = PostPolicy.new(post, user: user)